andrii-grynik/palpatines-api-call/README.md

 Removal of global variables.

 My data filtering is a bit brute and I would start with improving and optimizing it.

+Started on migrating to TS in src, for future proofing.